VisionLearningGroup/VisionLearningGroup.github.io/M3SDA/code_MSDA_digit/README.md

-## Moment Matching for Multi-Source Domain Adaptation
+# Moment Matching for Multi-Source Domain Adaptation
 <img src='https://github.com/VisionLearningGroup/VisionLearningGroup.github.io/blob/master/M3SDA/imgs/overview.png'>
-PyTorch implementation for **Domain agnostic learning with disentangled representations** (ICCV2019 Oral).
+PyTorch implementation for **Moment Matching for Multi-Source Domain Adaptation** (**ICCV2019 Oral**).
 This repository contains some code from [Maximum Classifier Discrepancy for Domain Adaptation](https://github.com/mil-tokyo/MCD_DA).
 If you find this repository useful for you, please also consider cite the MCD paper!

 The code has been tested on Python 3.6+PyTorch 0.3.
 To run the training and testing code, use the following script: